azhou-determined/notes/prometheus/prometheus.md

   Prometheus 2.14.0
   Determined 0.17.8+

-This document details the setup and configuration needed to enable a Grafana dashboard for monitoring hardware and system metrics on a cloud cluster (AWS or Kubernetes) running Determined.
-Determined exposes a Prometheus endpoint, enabled in the master configuration, containing mappings between internal task, GPU, and container definitions.
-The endpoint is used by Prometheus to gather relevant metrics on a cluster running Determined.
+This document describes the setup and configuration needed to enable a Grafana dashboard to monitor hardware and system metrics on a cloud cluster, such as AWS or Kubernetes, running Determined.
+Determined provides a Prometheus endpoint containing mappings between internal task, GPU, and container definitions which is used by Prometheus to collect relevant metrics on a cluster running Determined.
+The endpoint is not enabled by default but can be enabled in the master configuration.

 ## Reference